Black Friday is Around the Corner

 The holidays are just a few weeks away.
 Before you know it, Black Friday, Cyber Monday, and 5 weeks of intensive retail activity will be here.
 Customers with over a trillion dollars to spend will walk through your store and peruse your online offering.
 Every retailer hopes they have the right mix of products and price to turn window shoppers into buyers.
 Unfortunately, hope isn’t enough.
 At this stage, you need the right pricing strategy to convert consumer curiosity into sales.

-Here are a few different pricing strategies retailers are employing during the holiday season.
+Here are a few different pricing strategies retailers are employing during the holiday season:

 This pricing strategy offers increased discounts as they increase their purchases.
-They may receive 10% discount on the first $100 they spend, 15% off if they spend $200 or more, and 20% off on purchases of $300 or more.
+They may receive a 10% discount on the first $100 they spend, 15% off if they spend $200 or more, and 20% off on purchases of $300 or more.
 This strategy entices consumers to increase the items in their shopping cart, as a way to save more money.

 For retailers, this strategy allows them to maintain their everyday prices.
 However, consumers who are looking for single items rather than doing a large shopping may turn toward other retailers for their holiday shopping.